Bronya-Rand/reimagined-couscous/WorldInfo.md

 - [Honkai Impact 3rd](world-info/HI3-Core.json)
    > Card has just the basics of Honkai Impact 3rd itself and small things that reflect Bronya Zaychik.
 - [Honkai: Star Rail](world-info/HSR.json)
    > Card has the basics of the Honkai: Star Rail world in regards to Belobog, the Stellaron and such.
-Herta Space Station information has yet to be added.
+The Loufu is not yet documented in this world book.